What are the best shooting modes to use and why?

 Focus and scene modes – an important note

-Many beginner photographers get confused by metering and focus functions on the camera.
+Many beginner photographers get confused by the difference between metering and focus camera settings.
 It’s important to remember that scene modes don’t automatically focus your camera as well.

 Regardless of what shooting mode you use – a scene mode, auto mode, one of the semi- automatic modes or manual mode – you still need to focus on your subject to take the shot.

 In P, S, A and M modes you can choose the type of autofocusing you want to use.
-In the other modes the camera has more control of the focus behaviour.
+In the other modes the camera has more control over autofocus settings.
 You nevertheless still have to focus separately from metering the exposure.

 What shooting modes should you use?